codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Before you begin**
-* To authenticate through a Git access token, make sure your token is valid and has the required scopes for GitOps Runtimes
+* To authenticate through a Git user access token, make sure your token is valid and has the required scopes for GitOps Runtimes
 * To use SSH, copy the SSH private key for your Git provider

 **How to**